Coneriys/apache4/docs/content/setup/swarm.md

 !!! note

     - Ensure the `/letsencrypt` path is on a **shared volume** or NFS so all nodes can read certificates.
-    - Ensure to mount the `/letsencrypt` volume in the `traefik` service in the `docker-compose-swarm.yaml` file.
+    - Ensure to mount the `/letsencrypt` volume in the `apache4` service in the `docker-compose-swarm.yaml` file.

 #### Metrics (Prometheus)

-You can expose Traefik's internal metrics for monitoring with Prometheus.
+You can expose apache4's internal metrics for monitoring with Prometheus.
 We already enabled prometheus in our setup but we can further configure it.
 *Example `command` additions:*

 ```yaml